wieringen/tinyscrollbar/README.md

 grunt
 ```

-The built version of tinyscrollbar will be put in the `dist/` subdirectory, along with the minified copy and associated map file.
+The build version of tinyscrollbar will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

 Questions?